Toyota Celica: Asia Pacific

+New Zealand received the Celica very similar to Australia.
+The ST204 was available as the base model and upgraded GS which were the equivalent of Australian SX and ZR respectively.
+The ST205 GT-Four was offered in the very small numbers, but unlike Australia, the facelift model was also offered in New Zealand.

+GT-Four

 Production of the GT-Four (or previously known as All-Trac in the US), continued for the Japanese, Australian, European, and British markets.
 This ST205 version was to be the most powerful Celica produced to date, producing 178 kW (export version) or 187 kW (Japanese market) from an updated 3S-GTE engine.
 Influenced strongly by Toyota Team Europe, Toyota's factory team in the World Rally Championship, the final version of the GT-Four included improvements such as an all-aluminum hood to save weight, four-channel ABS (with G-force sensor), an improved turbocharger (incorrectly known by enthusiasts as the CT20B), and Super Strut Suspension.

 The 2500 homologation cars built to allow Toyota to enter the GT-Four as a Group A car in the World Rally Championship also sported extras such as all of the plumbing required to activate an antilag system, a water spray bar for the intercooler's front heat exchanger, a water injection system for detonation protection, a hood spoiler mounted in front of the windscreen to stop hood flex at high speed and the standard rear spoiler mounted on riser blocks.
 The car proved to be quite competitive in the 1995 World Championship.
 However, the team was banned from competition for a year after the car's single victory due to turbocharger fixing—a device that meant there was no air path restriction on the intake—when the jubilee clip (worm-drive hose clamp) was undone this would flick back into place so as to go un-noticed by inspectors.
 Toyota has always claimed that they knew nothing of the fix—but opponents say it was a very cleverly engineered device.